BrianHHough/TeamTreehouse-Full-Stack-JavaScript/01_JavaScript_Basics/README.md

     message = 'Access denied';
     }

-# Test Multiple Conditions With the && Operator
+# Test Multiple Conditions With the && Operator (And)
 Both conditions evaluated separately.
 Combines tests together.
+- Every single test conditions must be true for the larger, overall statement to be true.

-Example: does a variable lies within a specific range?
+Example: does a variable lie within a specific range?

 >> True
     let age = 25;